Treatment options are limited for recurrent high grade glioma, or HGG.

 - Carmustine wafer (BCNU, Gliadel).
 Gliadel is an alkylating agent that is FDA approved for the treatment of newly diagnosed high-grade-malignant glioma (HGG) as an adjunct to surgery and radiation and recurrent GBM as an adjunct to surgery.
 In patients with newly diagnosed HGG, Gliadel showed a 2.3 month improvement in survival.
 Survival improvement was not statistically significant in the subgroup of patients with GBM.
 In recurrent high grade glioma there was a median survival advantage of about 1.9 months.
 Survival prolongation was not observed in patients with pathologic diagnoses other than GBM.
 Source: Gliadel prescribing information.

-Tocagen is developing an investigational therapy to treat GBM and AA and is currently recruiting patients into its Phase 2/3 clinical trial, Toca 5.
+Tocagen is developing an investigational therapy to treat recurrent HGG, which is under evaluation in an ongoing Phase 2/3 clinical trial, Toca 5.
 Learn about the Toca 5 trial.

 See additional brain cancer resources below: